Three Wise Men Talking “Proper Football”

 Vicar Street, Monday 28th April

-The event is aid of the Irish Professional Footballers Benevolent Association (IPFBA), the organisation established 12 months ago by ex-players that offers assistance to former professionals facing health and financial challenges.
+The show is in aid of the Irish Professional Footballers Benevolent Association (IPFBA), the organisation established last year by ex-players and that offers assistance to former professionals facing health and financial challenges.

 Date: